 Passions: Boot Camp is a necessity!
 Spending time with family and friends

 Occupation You’d Like to Try: Owner of a B&B in Greece; back-up singer for Rascal Flatts

 Favorite Quote: “We never touch people so lightly that we do not leave a trace.” ~ Peggy Millin

-Vernon Dewey (4th Grade) has been working at the Denver Waldorf School since 2008, assisting in the 1st and 2nd Grades before taking the First Grade in 2010.
+Vernon Dewey (5th Grade) has been working at The Denver Waldorf School since 2008, assisting in the 1st and 2nd Grades before taking on the 1st Grade as class teacher in 2010.
 He attended Evergreen State College and graduated with a Master’s in Education and a Waldorf Teaching Certificate from Antioch University of New England in 2010.
 In addition to teaching at The Denver Waldorf School, Vernon also serves as a founding member and co-chair of the school’s Diversity Committee.
 You may contact Vernon at ext.
 125.

 Passions: I love to run LONG distances, repair old things (currently working on a 1962 Nash Metropolitan and a 1901 log cabin), play music, chat with people.

 Favorite Quote: “Make no little plans.
 They have no magic to stir men’s blood and probably themselves will not be realized.” ~ Daniel Burnham, Chicago architect (1846-1912)

 If You Couldn’t Be a Teacher, What Occupation Would You Like to Try?
 Big wave surfer (that is my dream of who I could be if I could surf and swim and wasn’t afraid of the ocean.), sabermetrician